Models and Best Practices

 People who receive services through the Ryan White HIV/AIDS Program (RWHAP) do far better in terms of retention in care and viral suppression compared with the general population of people living with HIV in the United States.
 The RWHAP formula for this success is referred to as the model of comprehensive HIV care.

 Features of that model were shared in the HRSA Innovative Service Models and Best Practices workshop.
-Resources described in the session are available on the TARGET Center website as videos, curricula, resource inventories, and other formats.
+Resources described in the session are available as videos, curricula, resource inventories, and other formats.
+Highlights:

 - Reaching Black Gay Men

 - Medical Homes for Homeless HIV Positive Individuals

 - Building RWHAP Recipient Capacity to Engage PLWH in Health Care Access

 HRSA has funded several projects aimed at improving HIV care among black gay men.
 The first, His Health, is a TA and training project in partnership with the National Alliance of State and Territorial AIDS Directors (NASTAD).
 Terrance Moore of NASTAD explained that the project focuses on the latter half of the HIV Care Continuum: retention in care and viral suppression.
 In designing the project, staff members didn't buy the argument that it is difficult to connect with black MSM.
 Rather, they identified a need for products and tools built by black gay men that could reach them at various stages of their lives.

 His Health resources include a care model inventory, continuing education and interactive learning modules, and webinars.